MKGO Icon

 9. URLs being de-indexed

-1. Check the index coverage report in Search Console for any errors
+1. Check the Page indexing report in Search Console for newly de-indexed URLs.

 10. Keyword cannibalisation